Monad: Sequencing Dependent Computations

 as

-The problem: After a monadic operation, you care that it succeeded, not what it returned.
+The problem.
+After a monadic operation we care that it succeeded, not what it returned.

 peek

-The problem: You need to log or inspect a value mid-chain without altering the flow.
+The problem.
+We want to log or inspect mid-chain, without altering the flow.

 user -> System.out.println("LOG: Found user -> " + user.name()),